 Fig. C: Mangulosi

 It didn't stop there.
 We went to a place to have a cultural wedding ceremony that lasted for hours.
-Started with Bataknese dance welcoming the family and relatives, having a gala-lunch (pork is the food we provided mainly), and the last part is Mangulosi, where each relatives gave us a Bataknese Traditional cloth named Ulos.
+Started with Bataknese dance welcoming the family and relatives, having a gala-lunch (pork was the food we provided mainly), and the last part is Mangulosi, where each relatives gave us a Bataknese Traditional cloth named Ulos.

 Fig. D: We're Married